If you’re applying to Western Ivey HBA (AEO), or you’re simply interested in learning more about the program, this guide is for you.

 Another strength of Ivey HBA is its international exchange program.

 In their final semester of fourth year (HBA2), students have the option to go on exchange for one semester.
 Around 20-25% of Ivey students participate in the exchange program.

 I did not personally go on exchange as I was starting my MSc in Business Analytics at Ivey, a blooming program at Ivey.
 However, many of my friends did and said it was an absolutely life-changing experience.
 The classes on exchange are also usually pretty easy, many of them being graded on a pass/fail basis, which allows you to travel and explore the new environment!

 Ivey has over 40 exchange partners based in over 25 countries with a focus on Europe and Asia.
 When I was applying to the program in January of 2014, I believe there were only about 30, so this is a major area of growth for Ivey.

 To learn more about the Ivey exchange program, visit this page.

 Western Ivey HBA Dual Degrees

-From my experience, the most popular dual degree option is definitely Engineering with many students earning their BESc and HBA in five years.
-Another popular and very valuable choice is the Law dual degree with students earning their HBA and Juris Doctor (Law Degree) in six years.
+From my experience, the most popular Dual Degree option is Engineering with many students earning their BESc and HBA in 5 years.
+Another popular and very valuable choice is the Law Dual Degree with students earning their HBA and Juris Doctor (Law Degree) in 6 years.

-Although this seems daunting, by going through the dual degree you will actually save a year of your time, as you would usually start a three-year Law program after finishing four years of undergraduate studies.
+Although this seems daunting, by going through the Dual Degree you will actually save a year of your time, as you would usually start a 3-year Law program after finishing four years of undergraduate studies.

 As an Ivey HBA graduate, you would also have the option to fast-track the completion of any Ivey Masters program, including: